r-stern/cipher/README.md

 I wrote this during the summer of 2017 as a simple side project to occupy my time.
 It is not perfectly secure and should not be used for passwords, etc but was simply a novelty project to occupy my time.

+To run:
+- download folder
+- with terminal, cd into the directory
+- type "javac Cipher.java"
+- type "java Cipher"
+- follow the instructions in the program.